romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 $this->hasMany('child_relation', [new Relation(), 'their_field'=>'parent_id']);
 ```

-Agile Data supports custom 'References', that makes it very handy for us.
+Agile Data supports custom 'References' which makes it very handy for us.
 Next code is a modified version of 'Article' class to enable 'comments':

 ``` php
 class Article extends Object